Find the perfect blend of urban and rural living in the City of Latrobe Victoria

 The region is known as a centre of the horse racing industry.
 Trainers, jockeys and fans of the sport come from across the state and the nation to enjoy high-energy race days at its local tracks.

-An exciting day out at the Traralgon Cup.
+An exciting day out at the Traralgon Cup in the City of Latrobe Victoria.
 Image credit to Latrobe City Council

-Latrobe is also a historically and culturally rich area.
+The City of Latrobe Victoria is also a historically and culturally rich area.
 With four public libraries, seven art galleries – including one dedicated to Indigenous art – and a historical heritage park, what more could you ask for?

 The City provides excellent medical infrastructure for its residents.
 There are two main hospitals, one public and one private, that offers everything from emergency services to Aged Care and Maternal and Child Health for the community.